Privatization

 Privatization (rendered privatisation in British English) can mean several different things, most commonly referring to transitioning something from the public sector into the private sector.
 It is also sometimes used as a synonym for deregulation when a heavily regulated private company or industry becomes less regulated.
 Government functions and services may also be privatised (which may also be known as "franchising" or "out-sourcing"); in this case, private entities are tasked with the implementation of government programs or performance of government services that had previously been the purview of state-run agencies.
 Some examples include revenue collection, law enforcement, water supply, and prison management.

 Another definition is that privatization is the sale of a state-owned enterprise or municipally owned corporation to private investors; in this case shares may be traded in the public market for the first time, or for the first time since an enterprise's previous nationalization.
 This type of privatization can include the demutualization of a mutual organization, cooperative, or public-private partnership in order to form a joint-stock company.

 Separately, privatization can refer to the purchase of all outstanding shares of a publicly traded company by private equity investors, which is more often called "going private".
 Before and after this process the company is privately owned, but after the buyout its shares are withdrawn from being traded at a public stock exchange.
+The term gained currency after Nazi Germany and Fascist Italy originally implemented various forms of the idea in their restructuring of the public sector.

 Etymology

 The term privatizing first appeared in English, with quotation marks, in the New York Times, in April 1923, in a translation of a German speech referring to the potential for German state railroads to be bought by American companies.
 In German, the word Privatisierung has been used since at least the 19th century.
 Ultimately, the word came to German through French from the Latin privatus.

 The term reprivatization, again translated directly from German (Reprivatisierung), was used frequently in the mid-1930s as The Economist reported on Nazi Germany's sale of nationalized banks back to public shareholders following the 1931 economic crisis.

-The word became common in the late 1970s and early 1980s as part of UK prime minister Margaret Thatcher's economic policies.
+The term became common in the late 1970s and early 1980s as part of British prime minister Margaret Thatcher's economic policies.
 She was drawing on the work of the pro-privatization Member of Parliament David Howell, who was himself drawing on the Austrian-American management expert Peter Drucker's 1969 book, The Age of Discontinuity.
+The word had dropped from general use till it was adopted by the Thatcher government, as explained for the first time in The Financial Times on July 28 1979 after Nigel Lawson, Financial Secretary at Treasury, used it in an interview with FT correspondent John Elliott.